martinkosch/Open62541.jl/docs/src/index.md

 ```

 ## Structure of the documentation

 The documentation has the following structure:

   - Tutorials: Provides a few brief instructions that showcase basic functionality.
   - Manual: Currently only slightly more than a reference, but intended to be more explanatory than the reference.
   - Reference: Low level interface: Contains a list of functions and types that ship with open62541.
   - Reference: High level interface: Contains a list of functions and types that constitute the higher level interface generated for Open62541.jl.

 !!! note

 The documentation is still a work in progress.
 To be concrete, many functions
 within src/Open62541.jl are still without docstrings.
 These are thin wrappers
 to functions in open62541 generated through Clang.jl.
 Therefore, users who
 are familiar with open62541 should be aware of the functions; users unfamilar
 with open62541 will have to resort to the source code for the time being.

-    Docstrings will be added (pull requests welcome!).
+    Docstrings will be added over time (pull requests welcome!).

     The docstring situation is better on the handwritten functions contained in
     the other source files.

 ## How to contribute

 There is many ways one can contribute to the development of Open62541.jl (in order of increasing complexity):

   - Reporting bugs, issues and suggestions on the Github repository.
   - Improving the clarity of the existing documentation.
   - Adding new tutorials for more advanced functionality.
   - Adding/Improving docstrings, especially in the main file of the library src/Open62541.jl.
 It would be best if these are added automatically in the right spot during the code generation using Clang.jl (see gen/generator.jl).
 But improvements are welcome also if they are directly done in the src/Open62541.jl (existing contributors can help keeping things aligned).
   - Adding improvements to the high-level interface.
 It would be best to discuss ideas on this topic via the Github repository before embarking on larger changes.